taddjv/question_overflow/Docs/backend_routes.md

 - `GET /api/questions/search`

-## Upvotes / Downvotes to an Answer
+## Up-votes / Down-votes to an Answer

-- A logged in user may upvote or downvote and delete the vote from an answer.
+- A logged in user may up-vote or down-vote and delete the vote from an answer.

 (use association table with answerId and userId)